cyberbotics/urdf2webots/README.md

   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).

-In case of the **--input** command line is missing, the conversion tool will read the content of `stdin`.
-You might simply copy-past the content of your URDF file in the terminal.
-Unfortunately the conversion tool will not be able to deal with relative paths present in your URDF file if you chose to not specify **--input**.
+In case the **--input** option is missing, the script will read the URDF content from `stdin`.
+In that case, you can pipe the content of your URDF file into the script: `cat my_robot.urdf | urdf2proto.py`.
+Relative paths present in your URDF file will be treated relatively to the current directory from which the script is called.

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
 It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >